microsoft/pai/docs/tools/how-to-setup-report-script.md

 ## Prerequisite

 You should prepare a node that have access to OpenPai services, the script will need to access hadoop-resource-manager, framework-launcher and Prometheus deployed by OpenPai.
 This node do not need to have much memory resource and do not need to have GPU cards.
 You only need to make sure this node will not restart frequently.
-Usualy the master node of the OpenPai cluster is a good choice.
+Usually the master node of the OpenPai cluster is a good choice.

 After you choose a node, please make sure you have following software installed:

 * python3
 * requests library

-If your node is ubuntu node you can install these software using following commands:
+If your node is ubuntu node, you can install these software using following commands:

 ``` sh
 sudo apt-get install -y python3 python3-pip